 Early Childhood Family Education believes that parents are the child's first teacher and offers classes for information and support to parents in this important role.
 Licensed teachers provide age appropriate preschool experiences for children from birth through age five.
 Parents and children attend class, spending part of the session doing activities together, and then separating for the last half of class for parent discussion groups.
-Childcare is provided and classes are offered both daytime and evening at the Community Service Center, 1420 Beltrami Ave.
-NW, with their phone number being 333-8339.
+Childcare is provided and classes are offered both daytime and evening at the Bemidji Community Education Center, 3300 Gillett Dr NW, Bemidji, MN 56601 with their number being 218-333-3284.